 - Eliminate costs and headaches associated with other solutions and resources needed to maintain them

 In this way, you can see that mitigating bots is far more than a security tool and that its benefits extend beyond the security and engineering teams.
 It helps business executives grow their revenue, increase operating margins, and improve their competitiveness.
 Companies that are new to bot management gain all the benefits of eliminating unwanted bad bot traffic.
 Those who move from legacy solutions also benefit from a simple and superiorly effective approach based on modern architecture.
 Teams quickly realize ROI by savings on infrastructure offload costs and assured revenue due to removing downtime and increasing conversion rates.
 Numerous customers have been able to apply the infrastructure offload savings to justify the cost of implementing our bot mitigation service.

 “Here’s an easy way to look at ROI: an attacker gaining access to a single guest account would be unacceptable to us.
 The first time Kasada prevented an account takeover event, we saw value.
-We see very regular updates and new features added to the product – indicating Kasada’s commitment to continuous improvement – and full transparency on pricing.” — Lawson Kelly, Vice President and Global Chief Technology Officer, Hyatt Hotels
+We see very regular updates and new features added to the product – indicating Kasada’s commitment to continuous improvement – and full transparency on pricing.” — Benjamin Vaughn, Vice President and Chief Information Security Officer, Hyatt Hotels

 Check out our report that calculates the ROI of bot management, diving in-depth into the benefits and costs associated with bot attacks and how our modern architecture yields “immediate value” according to our customers.

 Ready to see how Kasada’s bot mitigation solution stops advanced persistent bots that others can’t?
 Request a demo today.